Immigration to Singapore: Policy

-In Singapore, the term migrant workers is separated into foreign workers and foreign talent.
-Foreign workers refers to semi-skilled or unskilled workers who mainly work in the manufacturing, construction, and domestic services sectors.
+In Singapore, migrant workers are classified into foreign workers and foreign talent.
+Foreign workers refer to semi-skilled or unskilled workers who mainly work in the manufacturing, construction, and domestic services sectors.
 The majority of them come from places such as China, Indonesia, India, Malaysia, Bangladesh, Pakistan, Myanmar, Sri Lanka, the Philippines, Taiwan and Thailand, as part of bilateral agreements between Singapore and these countries.
 Foreign talent refers to foreigners with professional qualifications or acceptable degrees working at the higher end of Singapore's economy.
-They mostly come from India, Australia, China, Taiwan, Hong Kong, Japan, South Korea, Canada, Western Europe, New Zealand, United Kingdom and the United States.
+They mostly come from Malaysia, India, Australia, China, Taiwan, Hong Kong, Japan, South Korea, Canada, Western Europe, New Zealand, United Kingdom and the United States.

 On 24 July 1998, the Singaporean government first constructed a system under which different types of employment passes (EP) are issued to migrant workers according to their qualifications and monthly salaries.
 The "P, Q, R" employment pass system was put into practice on 1 September 1998; a new "S" type employment pass was later introduced on 1 July 2004.
 The government has also set different policies on recruiting foreign talent and foreign workers.

 In 2014, the Ministry of Manpower did away with their pass type category, however, the criteria remains the same.
 From 1 January 2017, new EP applicants will have to earn a fixed monthly salary of $3,600 or more, depending on their qualifications and experience.

 The different policies towards 'Foreign workers' and 'Foreign talent' in Singapore have led some people to feel that their contributions toward Singapore's development are valued differently.
-However, the Singapore government has always stressed the importance of migrant workers to Singapore's economy and development.
-Senior Minister Goh Chok Tong, then Prime Minister, said in his 1997 National Day rally speech that the government's lack of restrictions on the recruitment of foreigners did not extend only to top-rung prestigious positions, but also to middle-level management, skilled worker and technician positions.
+However, Singapore government has argued in strong support of the importance of migrant workers to Singapore's economy and development.
+Then-Prime Minister Goh Chok Tong said in his 1997 National Day rally speech that the government's lack of restrictions on the recruitment of foreigners did not extend only to top-rung prestigious positions, but also to middle-level management, skilled worker and technician positions.